services

-We have worked with many printers, but our favorites for highest-quality 64" format utilizing pure archival pigment inks have been the Roland FJ-600 and the Epson Stylus Pro11880.
-The 64" width is a key benefit - as this means the shortest side of your printed image can measure up to 60 inches with any length desired.
+Over the years, we have worked with many kinds of printers, but our favorites for highest-quality 64" format printing utilizing pure archival pigment inks have been the Roland FJ-600, the Epson Stylus Pro11880, and the new Epson Sure Color P20000.

-- Brilliant pigment archival ink
+- The latest in archival ink technology

 Giclée Materials...